dbucher1234/dbucher1234/README.md

 - **[MMP analysis scripts]**
   What makes a molecule better?
 - **[Drug Ideation]**
-  Use Reinvent4 to generate drug-like idea
+  Use Reinvent4 to generate millions of new drug-like idea
 - **[Protein-ligand docking workflow]**
   All-in-one sketching to docking to MD equilibration